Talk to a Lawyer

 The I-539 form & application requirements for obtaining an extension of your stay or a change to a new nonimmigrant status.

 If you are looking to extend your U.S. visa, or change your status to another visa, you'll be filing an I-539 application and related documents.
 Here's what to expect in filing fees and lawyer costs.

-Reasons a U.S. Tourist Visa Could Be Denied
+Reasons a U.S. Tourist Visa (B-2) Could Be Denied